 Date 7.7.2022

 Changes - Added THD voltage measurements.

 Revision 2.08

 Date 8.9.2022

 Changes - Added stage forcing parameter to function descriptions. - Fixes to "Real time signals to comm" description. - Added "Ethernet port" parameter description to IEC61850, IEC104 and Modbus TCP descriptions. - Removed "Measurement update interval" settings from Modbus description.
 No longer in use. - Renamed "System integration" chapter to "Communication" and restructured the chapters to be closer to how they are in the menus. - Added "Event logger" chapter.

 Revision 2.09

 Date 14.3.2023

 Changes Updated the Arcteq logo on the cover page and refined the manual's visual look.
 Added the "Safety information" chapter and changed the notes throughout the document accordingly.
 Changed the "IED user interface" chapter's title to "Device user interface" and replaced all 'IED' terms with 'device' or 'unit'.
 Updated the rated values for the change-over CPU digital outputs in "Technical data".
 Added the maximum and minimum allowed tracking frequencies to the settings table of the "Frequency tracking and scaling" chapter (under "Measurements").
 Updated the input impedance for the voltage measurement module in "Technical data".

 Revision 2.10

 Date 19.6.2023

-Changes - Updated order codes Added mention of 5 ms measurement update cycle in the Fast Modbus description.
+Changes - Updated order codes. - Added mention of 5 ms measurement update cycle in the Fast Modbus description.

 Revision 2.11

 Date 29.11.2023

 Changes - Added the 5 ms update time in the measurement chapters. - Added spring lock cage options for connectors.
 See the "Ordering information" chapter. - Updated the contact address for technical support in the "Contact and reference information" chapter.

 Revision 2.12

 Date January 2024

-Changes - Added voltage input thresholds to "Voltage measurement and scaling" Added Chinese and Kazakh languages as language options in "General menu".
+Changes - Added voltage input thresholds to "Voltage measurement and scaling". - Added Chinese and Kazakh languages as language options in "General menu".

+Revision 2.13

+Date September 2024

+Changes - Corrected the number of devices that fit a 19 in rack in the "Dimensions and installation" chapter.